AdamSpannbauer/rush/README.md

 * DO NOT change anything in `sketch.js`
   * Your minigame will be integrated into the arcade by importing the class from `src/game/<yourMiniGameName>/miniGameClass.js`.
 Your changes in `sketch.js` will not be imported into the overall minigame rush gameplay.
 Any changes you make in `sketch.js` will not have any effect on the gameplay once the game is integrated.
-* Method's and attributes that are inherited from `MiniGame`
+* Methods and attributes that are inherited from `MiniGame`
   * **Must** overwritte
     * `draw`
       * This will be run once per frame.